canro91/canro91.github.io/_posts/2020-01-06-CleanCodeReview.md

 The Clean Code starts defining what it's clean Code by collecting quotes from book authors and other well-known people in the field.
 It covers the subject of Clean Code from variables to functions to architectural design.
 This book is based on the premise that **code should be optimized to be read**.

 These are the three chapters I found instructive.
 The whole book is instructive.
-But, I could only read a few chapter, I would read these ones.
+But, I could only read a few chapters, I would read these ones.

 ## Naming